WNBA's Brittney Griner arrested in Russia on drug charges

 AP Basketball Writer

-WNBA All-Star Brittney Griner was arrested in Russia last month at a Moscow airport after a search of her luggage revealed vape cartridges.
+WNBA All-Star Brittney Griner was arrested last month at a Moscow airport after Russian authorities said a search of her luggage revealed vape cartridges.

 The Russian Customs Service said Saturday that the cartridges were identified as containing oil derived from cannabis, which could carry a maximum penalty of 10 years in prison.
 The customs service identified the person arrested as a player for the U.S. women’s team and did not specify the date of her arrest.
-Russian media reported the player was Griner, and her agent did not dispute those reports.
+Russian media reported the player was Griner, and her agent, Lindsay Kagawa Colas, did not dispute those reports.

 On Saturday, the State Department issued a “do not travel” advisory for Russia because of its invasion of Ukraine and urged all U.S. citizens to depart immediately, citing factors including “the potential for harassment against U.S. citizens by Russian government security officials” and “the Embassy’s limited ability to assist” Americans in Russia.